Diing54/DevOps/6. Kasten/shell commands.md

 Tags : [[Linux]]

+Use any of the following options to get more information about linux commands: man commandName info commandName commandName -h commandName --help
 ## Intro
 - When you type a command in the terminal, your system looks for the executable file in the directories listed in the $PATH variable.
 If a directory isn't in $PATH, you must specify the full path to run a script